zaccmagicdev/se_project_react/README.md

 # WTWR (What to Wear?)

-## About the project
+## About this project

-The idea of the application is pretty simple - we make a call to an API, which then responds with the daily weather forecast.
-We collect the weather data, process it, and then based on the forecast, we recommend suitable clothing to the user.
+This is a simple little project that will retreive the weather and reccomend what to wear according to said weather.
+MOBILE VERSION WILL BE COMING SOON!

+## Technologies Used:

+- React.js
+- JSX
+- Backend development coming soon!
+- Cuurently optimized for desktop but responsive design will follow shortly

 ## Links